 This program provides Nurse Aide I & II certification programs in which classroom education, laboratory training, and clinical experiences in local nursing homes and hospitals are provided.
 The North Carolina Board of Nursing and the Division of Health Service Regulation recommend that students must be 16 1/2 years old to register for a Nurse Aide 1 class.

-The Medication Aide course prepares the student to administer medications in a nursing home setting under the direction of a licensed nurse.
+Medication Aide, Phlebotomy, Home Care Aide, Dialysis, Geriatric Aide, Sterile Processing Technician, Physical Therapy Aide and Nurse Aide I Refresher are also offered by the Occupational Healthcare Department.
+The Medication Aide course prepares the student to administer medications in a nursing home under a licensed nurse’s direction.
 Students must pass a state exam after completion of the class to become listed on the Medication Aide registry.
 Requirements include listing on the Nurse Aide I registry and a high school diploma or high school equivalency.

 The Nurse Aide 1 Refresher course prepares students for the North Carolina Nurse Aide competency exam and for students seeking relisting on the NC Nurse Aide Registry.
 The pre-requisite for this class is successful completion of a NC Nurse Aide 1 State Approved Course OR previous listing on a Nurse Aide 1 registry.